Venue: Civic Hall, Leeds.

 To consider any Matters Arising from the minutes.

 Head of Service Report (Minute No.8 referred) – With reference to Resolution (iii) and the decision to supply Members with details of the interagency budget pressures.
-The Chair reported that the requested information had be supplied to Assistant Directors but regrettably had not been passed onto Members.
-The Chair emphasised the need to keep Members informed directly when requested, particularly when related to financial pressures.
+The Chair reported that the requested information had been supplied to Assistant Directors but regrettably had not been passed onto Members.
+The Chair emphasised the need to keep Members informed directly when information was requested at the Joint Committee.
+Furthermore the Chair noted that each local authority needed the information in relation to financial pressures which elected members would need to take into account in budget setting.

 To consider a report by the Director of Children’s and Families which provides a summary from the Head of Service on the developments of the service since the last report to the Committee in July 2018.